-8 From 2016 the DCENR is known as the Department of Communications, Climate Action and the Environment (DCCAE)
+8 From 2016-2020 the DCENR was known as the Department of Communications, Climate Action and the Environment (DCCAE).
+This is now the Department of Environment, Climate and Communications (DECC)

-Assessment process for the West Connacht Coast SAC) (2013).
+Bottom Cable (OBC) seismic survey of the Corrib Gas Field (to support the Appropriate Assessment process for the West Connacht Coast SAC) (2013).